 Whether male or female, you may also be interested in learning about your direct maternal line, that is, your mother, your mother's mother, your mother's mother's mother, and so on.
 Both men and women inherit mitochondrial DNA, although only women pass it on.
 The low-priced mtDNA Plus test will give your haplogroup assignment (your branch on the human mtDNA tree) and can be used for low-resolution matches.
 The full mitochondrial sequence (FMS) test is recommended for finding matches within a genealogical timeframe and for a detailed subclade assignment.
 The project accepts mtDNA results from anyone who has an ancestor in his or her direct maternal line with the surnames Cruse, Cruwys, Crewes, Cruise or variants.

-The project is also collecting Family Finder results from both males and females with these surnames anywhere in their tree within the last ten generations.
-In order to understand how the Family Finder test works see my blog post The new Family Finder test from FTDNA.
+The project is also collecting Family Finder results from both males and females with these surnames anywhere in their tree within the last six generations.

 Tests ordered through this project are charged at the special group rate which provides a substantial saving on the standard FTDNA price.